Best Head Torch for Work

 If you happen to be walking (or jogging if you’re the ‘keep fit’ type) across a dark stretch of road, having a light with you increases your visibility many times over, which helps to keep you safe.

-However, it isn’t just night strollers and their canine companions who can benefit from using a head torch.
+However, it isn’t just night strollers and their canine companions who can benefit from using the best head torch.

 Camping enthusiasts also find head torches to be invaluable, not only when it comes to unzipping your tent or navigating your campsite at night, but also simple things like reading in your tent (both hands are free to hold your book and the light is always where you want it to be).
 Additionally, there’s less of a need to make separate trips for multiple items (e.g. toilet paper and soap) because both hands are free.